Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

 Political, sectarian and gang violence continues in Karachi, with a high death toll.
-Pakistani police and para-military Rangers are conducting intermittent counter-terrorism operations in the city, resulting in a heightened level of public security across a wide part of the city.
+Pakistani police and para-military Rangers conduct intermittent counter-terrorism operations in the city, resulting in a heightened level of public security across a wide part of the city.
 Reprisal attacks by militants or criminals may occur anywhere.
 There are also regular demonstrations, rallies and large public gatherings in Karachi which can turn violent.
 Reconsider your need to travel to Karachi.

 Border regions with Afghanistan

-Federally Administered Tribal Areas (FATA): Do not to travel to the FATA due to security concerns and ongoing Pakistani military operations in border areas with Afghanistan.
+Federally Administered Tribal Areas (FATA): Do not travel to the FATA due to security concerns and ongoing Pakistani military operations in border areas with Afghanistan.
 With the exception of the official border crossings, foreigners are prohibited from travelling within 50 kilometres of the border with Afghanistan in Gilgit Baltistan.

-Khyber-Pakhtunkhwa (formerly the North-West Frontier Province) Do not to travel to Khyber-Pakhtunkhwa (except Chitral district) due to the volatile security environment.
+Khyber-Pakhtunkhwa (formerly the North-West Frontier Province) Do not travel to Khyber-Pakhtunkhwa (except Chitral district) due to the volatile security environment.
 Reconsider your need to travel to Chitral district.
 If you visit Chitral, fly on commercial aircraft as the road passes through areas where we advise against all travel.
 Keep clear of border areas with Afghanistan.

-Balochistan: Do not to travel to Balochistan due to the volatile security environment.
+Balochistan: Do not travel to Balochistan due to the volatile security environment.
 Attacks against government, security and military interests in Balochistan are likely, as are attacks against oil, natural gas, power and communications infrastructure and transport, including the railway network.

 Border regions with India

-Do not to travel to border areas with India (except to the cities of Lahore, Wagah, Kasur, Narowal and Sialkot) due to the volatile security situation and heightened security arrangements along the border.
+Do not travel to border areas with India (except to the cities of Lahore, Wagah, Kasur, Narowal and Sialkot) due to the volatile security situation and heightened security arrangements along the border.
 If you are in an area close to the Pakistan-India border, consider leaving.
 Be aware that foreigners are prohibited from travelling within 15 kilometres of the Kashmir Line of Control and the entire border with India, except for official border crossings.